A Photo From The First Thanksgiving.

 THE BLUNDERBUSS

 This ingeniously-designed, short-barreled rifle looks almost comical in profile – thanks to the bell-end barrel and stubby overall design that makes up the Blunderbuss.
 But it packed a devastating load that could down game with a single shot or engage in enemy combat with ease.
 It used the reliable Flintlock ignition system that was quickly favored among marksmen.
-Old firearms
+Old Firearms

 THE MIQUELET-LOCK